UCF Smart & Safe Transportation Lab (SST Lab)

 Comprehensive Analytical Investigation of the Safety of Unsignalized Intersections

-(graduated Fall 2009).
-Currently, Associate Professor at the University of Western Kentucky
+(Fall 2009).
+Currently, Associate Professor at the University of Western Kentucky.

 7. Hany Hassan